 Users may request reservations between endpoints that are not in their network, or the network of their NSA, which implies the user request may not originate from the NSA managing the source end of the data path.
 [Ref: NSI_Signaling_and_Path_Finding, pg.
 2, sec.
 2, para.
 2, pt.
 4]

-It MUST be possible for a pathfinder to perform pathfinding based on topology filtered using the policy associated with an entity.
-An ‘entity’ can be an NSA, a user group, project or network.